ki-editor/ki-editor/docs/src/pitch.md

 ## 1. First-class structural selection

+> Being first-class means that it is not an extra or even sidekick; it is the **protagonist**.

 To select the largest AST node under the cursor, simply press `s` (Syntax Node).

-This feature is handy if you ever asked this question: _"How can I select the current expression/function/argument/statement?"_
+This feature is handy if you ever asked this question:

+_"How can I select the current expression/function/argument/statement?"_

 And this works as long as your language is blessed by the Tree-sitter grammarians.